dwarikakohar/150-Useful/README.md

 # 150-Useful
-This is one of my learning repository i which you will get tools for your use kind .
+This is one of my learning repository in which you will get tools for your use kind .